Understanding the Generalization Benefit of Model Invariance from a Data Perspective: Experiments

 \section{Experiments}

-In this section, we implement the sample cover estimation algorithm and verify the effectiveness of using sample covering numbers to guide the data transformations selection.
+In this section, we implement the sample cover estimation algorithm and verify the effectiveness of using sample covering numbers to guide the data transformation selection.
 We first estimate the sample covering number induced by different types of data transformations on some image datasets.
 Then, we investigate the actual generalization benefit for models invariant to those data transformations and analyze the correlation\footnote{Code is available at https://github.com/bangann/understanding-invariance.}.

 \shortsection{Datasets} We report experimental results on CIFAR-10 \cite{krizhevsky2009learning} and ShapeNet \cite{chang2015shapenet} in this section, and relegate results on CIFAR-100 and Restricted ImageNet to Appendix~\ref{app:exp_CIFAR-100}.
-ShapeNet is a large-scale 3D data repository which enables us to do more complex data transformations (e.g., change of 3D-view) beyond the common 2D geometric transformations.
+ShapeNet is a large-scale 3D data repository that enables us to do more complex data transformations (e.g., change of 3D-view) beyond the common 2D geometric transformations.
 The work \cite{r2n2} provides 24 multi-view pre-rendered images for each 3D object in 10 chosen categories.
-For convenience, we use those images to approximate the random perturbation of the 3D-view.
+For convenience, we use those images to approximate the random perturbation of the 3D view.

 \shortsection{Data transformations} We evaluate some commonly used data transformations with typical parameter settings which we assume to be label-preserving.
 We choose \emph{flipping}, \emph{cropping}, and \emph{rotation} on CIFAR-10, and additionally consider the \emph{3D-view} change on ShapeNet.
 We use the same data transformations with the same parameter settings during estimating the sample covering number and evaluating the generalization benefit.
 Appendix~\ref{app:exp} provides more details of our experimental settings.